 Land Acknowledgment Statement

-Forest Park is located on the aboriginal homelands of several tribal nations: the Kickapoo, Peoria, Kaskaskia, Potawatomi, Myaamia, and Ochethi Sakowin.
+Forest Park is located on the indigenous homelands of several tribal nations: the Kickapoo, Peoria, Kaskaskia, Potawatomi, Myaamia, and Ochethi Sakowin.
 We acknowledge the painful forced removal of these people from their ancestral lands by European settlers.
-We commit to building relationships with descendants of these tribal nations who still live among us and to sharing the history and contributions of native peoples with the Forest Park community.
+We commit to building relationships with descendants of these tribal nations who still call this area home and to sharing the history and contributions of native peoples with the Forest Park community.

 Become an Annual Member

 Visit Forest Park

 The Historical Society of Forest Park (HSFP) was founded in 1975 and was led by Dr. Frank Orland for more than 25 years.
 Currently, we are a volunteer board led by an Executive Director.
 We believe in bringing Forest Park’s history to the community through different engaging events, our display case at Village Hall, and online exhibits on our website.
 Become a member.